-Recently named one of Fast Company’s “Most Creative People in Business” and among the “Most Powerful Women in Cable”, Jennifer Caserta has proven that comedy is serious business as president and general manager of IFC.
+Recently named one of Fast Company’s “Most Creative People in Business” and to “The Hollywood Reporter’s Women In Entertainment Power 100” lists, Jennifer Caserta has proven that comedy is serious business as president of IFC.

-Caserta is a key architect in the evolution of IFC, leading a successful rebrand effort in 2010 that transformed IFC from a niche indie film channel to a fully advertiser-supported destination for sharp, smart comedy.
-Through her dozen-year tenure with IFC, she has earned an industry-wide reputation for developing multi-platform marketing initiatives and innovative partnerships, and more recently as president and general manager, for shaping its programming and overall brand identity.
+Caserta was a key architect in the evolution of IFC, leading a successful rebrand effort in 2010 that transformed IFC from a niche indie film channel to a fully advertiser-supported destination for sharp, smart comedy.
+Through her 13-year tenure with IFC, she has earned an industry-wide reputation for developing multi-platform marketing initiatives and innovative partnerships, and more recently as president, for shaping its programming and overall brand identity.
 Today, defined by its “Always On.
 Slightly Off” sensibility and its growing slate of edgy, original programming, IFC continues to build audience share, critical acclaim and pop culture relevance.

 Earlier in her career, Caserta served as vice president of advertising sales marketing for Court TV, successfully redefining its trade brand.
 She has also held marketing positions at Oxygen Media, Food Network, Westwood One and the Radio Advertising Bureau.